cplund8/cplund8.github.io/README.md

 # Prerequisites

+This tutorial is written for a computer running macOS.
 To compile and build these labs, you will need the following:

 1. The [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (JDK)
     1. You can test if you have Java installed by running `java --version` in Terminal.
 If you have it installed, it will tell you the version; if not, it will say something along the lines of "Unknown command"